energysector

 “There is immense value in connecting DER to the utility network, and it is a natural fit for utilities to deploy DER as part of their resource mix,” the report found.
 “But this won’t happen equally across the board; some will adapt easily, while others will not or cannot.”

-The power sector is being reimagined to accommodate a renewable and digital revolution that has spawned new expectations from consumers.
+The sector is being reimagined to accommodate a renewable and digital revolution that has spawned new expectations from consumers.

 At the turn of the century, more than half of the nation’s power was produced with coal, and the prospects of renewable power and energy storage playing a starring role in U.S. power generation were quickly dismissed.
 The technologies were too expensive, unproven and difficult to integrate into a grid built around coal.
 Today, renewable power and energy storage are two of the biggest emerging markets in power generation.